ashtonmeuser/godot-wasm/README.md

 1. Compile the Godot C++ bindings.
 From within the *godot-cpp* directory, run `scons target=release platform=PLATFORM generate_bindings=yes` replacing `PLATFORM` with your relevant platform type e.g. `osx`, `linux`, `windows`, etc.
 1. Compile the Godot Wasm addon.
 From the repository root directory, run `scons platform=PLATFORM` once again replacing `PLATFORM` with your platform.
 This will create the *addons/godot-wasm/bin/PLATFORM* directory where `PLATFORM` is your platform.
 You should see a dynamic library (*.dylib*, *.so*, *.dll*, etc.) created within this directory.
 1. Copy the Wasmer dynamic libraries to the appropriate platform directory via `cp -RP wasmer/lib/. addons/godot-wasm/bin/PLATFORM/` replacing `PLATFORM` with your platform.
-1. Zip the addons directory via `zip -FSr addons.zip addons`.
+1. Compress the addons directory via `zip -FSr addons.zip addons`.
 This allows the addon to be conveniently distributed and imported into Godot.
-This zip file can be imported directly into Godot (see [Installation](https://github.com/ashtonmeuser/godot-wasm#installation)).
+This ZIP file can be imported directly into Godot (see [Installation](https://github.com/ashtonmeuser/godot-wasm#installation)).

 If frequently iterating on the addon using a Godot project, it may help to create a symlink from the Godot project to the compiled addon via `ln -s RELATIVE_PATH_TO_ADDONS addons` from the root directory of your Godot project.